lily1110/SpokenEnglish30Days/Day1-Success in life.md

 > attain it

 Even if you meet with some difficulties or **frustrations**, just take them in your stride.
 You can always tell yourself that there is nothing **insurmountable**.
-With this wil and determination, success is sure to wait for you at the end of the tunnel!
+With this will and determination, success is sure to wait for you at the end of the tunnel!

 > frustration frustrated